trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   MyConfigureOptions.cmake"`` makes it easy see where that variable got set when looking an the generated ``CMakeCache.txt`` file.
-Also, when this ``*.cmake`` fragment file changes, CMake will automatically trigger a reconfgure during a make (because it knows about the file and will check its time stamp, unlike when using ``-C <file-name>.cmake``, see below).
+Also, when this ``*.cmake`` fragment file changes, CMake will automatically trigger a reconfigure during a make (because it knows about the file and will check its time stamp, unlike when using ``-C <file-name>.cmake``, see below).

   One can use the ``FORCE`` option in the ``set()`` commands shown above and